GoogleCloudPlatform/community/tutorials/customize-anthos-multicloud-logs-with-fluentbit/index.md

 ## Objectives

-* Deploy your own Fluent Bit DaemonSet on an Anthos cluster on AWS or Azure, configured to log data to [Cloud Logging](https://cloud.google.com/logging).
+* Deploy your own Fluent Bit DaemonSet on an Anthos cluster on AWS or Azure that is configured to log data to [Cloud Logging](https://cloud.google.com/logging).
 * Customize GKE logging to remove sensitive data from the Cloud Logging logs.

 ## Costs